XenitAB/xenitab.github.io/docs/xks/developer-guide/observability.md

 ## Opentelemetry

-To gather opentelemtry data we rely on the [grafana agent operator](https://github.com/grafana/agent).
+To gather opentelemetry data we rely on the [grafana agent operator](https://github.com/grafana/agent).
 The grafana agent operator deploys a grafana-agent in a central namespace configured as a part of XKF.

 The grafana agent gathers both metrics and logs and is able to receive traces.